 INFO 1001 - course needs to have been taken 5 years from the current catalog year.

-Once a transcript has been evaluated, a postcard will be sent to students informing them of the results.
-Students may also log onto their My Services account to view this information (under Academic Profile, Unofficial Transcripts).
+Once a transcript has been evaluated, a postcard will be sent informing the student that the results have been posted.
+A letter will be sent if no credits are transferred.
+Students may log onto their My Services account to view this information (My Services for Students, Academic Profile, MCC Unofficial Transcripts).

 International Transcript Evaluation

 For students who wish to have an international transcript reviewed by MCC for possible credit transfer, they must first have it evaluated by a credential evaluation consultant.
 College degrees obtained outside the U.S. are only accepted when interpreted by transcript service members of the National Association of Credential Evaluation Services.
-The below link lists some suggested consultants.
+Click here to access a list of consultants.
 A student is encouraged to contact any or all of the consultants for cost and information.
-If a student chooses to have a transcript evaluated by one of the listed consultants, it is strongly encouraged to have a course by course review, list the course credit hours for each course, and list letter grades (A-F) earned.
+If a student chooses to have a transcript evaluated by one of the listed consultants, it is strongly encouraged to have a course by course review, list the course credit hours for each course, and list letter grades (A-F) earned and have the evaluators provide course descriptions.
 Once a credential evaluation consultant has reviewed your transcript, please have them send an official evaluation to: